-...And for our next trick, The Plunge will channel Nostradamus, read your future, and give you a blow-by-blow prediction of your wedding day, Jack Bauer-style:
+For our next trick, The Plunge will channel Nostradamus, read your future, and give you a blow-by-blow prediction of your wedding day.
+It’s like an episode of 24, without all the gunfire and explosions.

 4:02 am.
 You will wake up in a cold sweat.
 Holy hell, is this really happening?
 Stare at the ceiling.
 Brood.